simoorish/firestore-structube-fetcher/README.md

 How to Use.
 Download the Script: Save the script as fetcher.js in a directory.<br/>

 Confirm that serviceAccountKey.json (your service account key) is located in the same folder as fetcher.js<br/>

 Run the following command to install the Firebase Admin SDK if you haven’t already: <br/>

 npm install firebase-admin <br/>

-Run the Script: Execute the script with Node.js: <br/>
+Execute the script with Node.js: <br/>

 node fetcher.js <br/>

 Check the Output: Once the script completes, you’ll find a file named firestore_structure.json in your directory.
 Open it to view the full structure and schema of your Firestore database.